+3.3.3.
 "Mass in running order" means the mass of the vehicle, with its fuel tank(s) filled to at least 90 per cent of its or their capacity/capacities, including the mass of the driver, fuel and liquids, fitted with the standard equipment in accordance with the manufacturer's specifications and, when they are fitted, the mass of the bodywork, the cabin, the coupling and the spare wheel(s) as well as the tools.

-"Maximum Allowable Test mass of the vehicle" means the sum of: - the actual mass of the vehicle; - 90% of the difference between the technically permissible maximum laden mass and the actual mass of the vehicle (Figure 3).
+3.3.4.
+"Maximum Permissible Test mass of the vehicle" means the sum of: - the actual mass of the vehicle; - 90% of the difference between the technically permissible maximum laden mass and the actual mass of the vehicle (Figure 3).

+3.3.5.
 "Odometer" means an instrument indicating to the driver the total distance driven by the vehicle since its production.